replicatedhq/replicated-docs/docs/reference/replicated-cli-cluster-update-ttl.md

 # cluster update ttl

-Increase the Time to Live (TTL) for a cluster provisioned with the Replicated compatibility matrix.
+Increase or decrease the Time to Live (TTL) for a running cluster that was provisioned with the Replicated compatibility matrix.
 The `cluster update ttl` command updates the expiration timestamp for a cluster and does _not_ change the creation timestamp.

 For more information, see [About the Compatibility Matrix](/vendor/testing-about).